 THIS IS THE TITLE OF MY THESIS FOR MY GRADUATE DEGREE 1 by My Name 2 Approved: XXX, Ph.D.
 Professor in charge of thesis on behalf of the Advisory Committee 3 Approved: XXX, Ph.D.
 Chair of the Department of XXX 4 Approved: XXX, Ph.D.
 Dean of the College of XXX 5 Approved: Douglas J. Doren, Ph.D.
-Interim Vice Provost for Graduate and Professional Education 6
+Interim Vice Provost for Graduate and Professional Education and Dean of the Graduate College 6